How to Clean a Dishwasher Filter (Step-by-Step Guide)

 - Clean towel or microfiber cloth

-That is the full list.
+That’s the full list.
 No specialty tools, no kits to buy.

-Do not use: Wire brushes, scouring pads, or metal scrubbers.
+Don’t use: Wire brushes, scouring pads, or metal scrubbers.
 These tear the fine mesh and create holes that let food particles pass straight through to your drain pump.
 More on that in Step 4.

 How to Clean Your Dishwasher Filter (5 Steps)

-Step 1: Remove the Bottom Rack
+Step 1: remove the bottom rack

 Pull the bottom dish rack all the way out and set it aside.
 You need clear access to the dishwasher floor where the filter sits.

-Step 2: Locate and Remove the Filter
+Step 2: locate and remove the filter

 To remove it: